arras-energy/gridlabd-template/README.md

+To view the online documentation please use the [Docs Browser](https://docs.gridlabd.us/) and select the `gridlabd-template` project.
 # GridLAB-D Analysis Templates

 This repository contains the HiPAS GridLAB-D analysis templates.
 To use a template in GridLAB-D you must first download the template from the template repository.
 To see the list of available templates, use the `template index` subcommand, e.g.,